xuanxuan-Jin/REDStat/README.md

 # REDStat
-REDStat is a tool developed to investigate RNA editing patterns using R scripts.
+REDStat(RNA Editing Detection Statistics) is a tool developed to investigate RNA editing patterns using R scripts.
 In this package, we provide tools including RNA_seq data analysis,statistical analysis of RNA editing events.

 # Requirements